Organised crime in India: Organised crime in Andhra Pradesh

-Goa mafia
+Organised crime in Goa

-Several local Indian, Russian, Israeli and Nigerian mafia groups are heavily involved in the organised drug trade in Goa, one of the smallest states of India.
-Sources reveal that there are also individual players who are British, French, Italian, Portuguese and from other European countries.
+Several local Indian, Russian, Israeli and Nigerian criminal groups are reported to be heavily involved in the organised drug trade in Goa, one of the smallest states of India.
+Sources reveal that there are also individual players who are British, French, Italian, Portuguese, and of other European nationalities.
 Some have been visiting the state for over two decades and have their fixed international and local clientele.
-Goa has, in recent days become a principal hub of the international drug trade, apart from being a key point of consumption.
-According to estimates, drugs flowing out of different foreign locations lands on the comparatively unguarded Goan coastline as Mumbai and its hinterland are no longer considered an easy route for trafficking, since the checks by the Coastguard, Navy, customs patrols and other government bodies.
+Goa has, in recent days, become a principal hub of the international drug trade apart from being a key point of consumption.
+According to estimates, drugs flowing out of different foreign locations lands on the comparatively unguarded Goan coastline as Mumbai and its hinterland are no longer considered an easy route for trafficking since checks by the Coastguard, Navy, Customs, and other government bodies began.

-Punjab mafia
+Organised crime in Punjab

-Punjabi mafia refers to the organised criminal gangs in the state of Punjab in India.
-There has been a spurt in the formation and activities of such criminal gangs in Punjab over the last decade even though some gangs, associated with those based in Uttar Pradesh, have been operational in the state since the end of militancy in Punjab.
-Post militancy, they took to contract killings.
+There has been a spurt in the formation and activities of such criminal gangs in Punjab over the last decade even though some gangs, have been operational in the state since the end of militancy in Punjab.
+Post militancy, the gangs took to contract killings.
 The real estate and industrial sector boom of the early 2000s saw several criminals surfacing with the primary objective of controlling unions.
-The flourishing of the banking sector, especially finance companies, spurred the demand for bouncers who ensured recovery of bad loans and helped in grabbing disputed properties.
-Cricket bookies too used their services.
-Around five years back when the boom in real estate ended, these gangs then tuned to extortion and protection money as their source of income.
+The flourishing of the banking sector, especially finance companies, spurred the demand for bouncers who ensured recovery of bad loans and helped in taking disputed properties.
+Cricket bookies also use the services of these bouncers.
+Around five years back when the boom in real estate ended, these gangs then turned to extortion and protection money as their source of income.
 Most of these are inter-state gangs as well as the ones specializing in arms smuggling, narcotics and abduction.
-Kidnappings for ransom in Punjab, something which rarely happened earlier, are on the rise.
+Kidnappings for ransom in Punjab, are something which rarely happen.

-A major form of Indian Punjabi organised crime are also the foreign-based, Indo-Canadian organised crime, the vast majority of them being of Punjabi origin from the Jat Sikh community, whose exploits have led to over 100 gang deaths of young men of Punjabi descent in Canada since the 1990s.
-Indo-Canadian gangs are one of Canada's major organised crime problems, ranked third behind motorcycle clubs and Aboriginal criminal groups.
-These criminal organizations are mainly active in the province of British Columbia, Alberta, and Ontario.
+Crime Groups

+Chaddi Baniyan Gangs

+The Chaddi Baniyan Gangs (also known as the Kachcha Baniyan Gangs) are criminal groups operating in parts of India.
+Gang members perform attacks while wearing only their underwear, which is the source of their name (in the local languages, chaddi, or kachcha are underpants and baniyan is undershirts).
+In addition to wearing undergarments, members wear face masks and cover themselves in oil or mud to protect their identities.

+The gangs tend to move in groups of 5-10 people, and wear a kurta and lungi.
+During the day, they gather at transport hubs or disused urban spaces.
+They conceal themselves as beggars or common labourers to identify potential houses to rob.
+Before moving on to a different town, the gangs attempt to steal from multiple homes.

+Gang members tie up family members, during robberies, and murder anyone who resists.
+They often arm themselves with rods, axes, knives, and firearms.
+When they rob a house, they sometimes eat and leave their excrements.
+The gang members often rent cars to get around, and are suspected of robbing temples.